HRH The Duke of Edinburgh

-Prince Philip was born Prince of Greece and Denmark in Corfu on 10 June 1921, the only son of Prince Andrew of Greece and Princess Alice of Battenberg.
-He is the oldest living great, great-grandchild of Queen Victoria and is in the line of succession to thrones in 16 countries.
+Prince Philip was born on 10 June 1921 in Corfu.
+His title was Prince Philip of Greece and Denmark, the only son of Prince Andrew of Greece and Princess Alice of Battenberg.
+He is the oldest living great-great-grandchild of Queen Victoria and is in the line of succession to thrones in 16 countries.

-Prince Philip graduated as the top cadet in his course from the Royal Naval College, Dartmouth in 1939 and it was the start of a distinguished career in the Royal Navy.
+In 1939 Prince Philip graduated as the top cadet in his course at the Royal Naval College, Dartmouth, beginning a long and distinguished career in the Royal Navy.
+He first met Princess Elizabeth when the Royal Family visited the Royal Navy College, and the couple started exchanging letters.

-A visit to the Royal Naval College by the Royal Family began an exchange of letters between Prince Philip and Princess Elizabeth.
-He proposed in 1946 and they married in Westminster Abbey on 20 November 1947.
-During this year Prince Philip was given the title His Royal Highness and created Duke of Edinburgh, Earl of Merioneth and Baron Greenwich.
+Prince Philip proposed to Princess Elizabeth in 1946 and they married in Westminster Abbey on 20th November 1947.
+During that same year, Prince Philip was given the title His Royal Highness and created Duke of Edinburgh, Earl of Merioneth and Baron Greenwich.

-During the golden wedding speech at London’s Guildhall in 1997, the Queen paid a warm tribute to her husband: “He has, quite simply, been my strength and stay all these years, and I, and his whole family, and this and many other countries, owe him a debt greater than he would ever claim or we shall ever know.”
+During her golden wedding speech at London’s Guildhall in 1997, The Queen paid a warm tribute to her husband, saying: “He has, quite simply, been my strength and stay all these years, and I, and his whole family, and this and many other countries, owe him a debt greater than he would ever claim or we shall ever know.”

-Shortly after the accession of Her Majesty The Queen, The Duke was appointed President of the Royal Mint Advisory Committee on the design of coins, medals, seals and decorations.
-He attended his first meeting on 21 March 1952 and was at once fully involved in the important task of selecting designs for the coins of the new reign.
+Shortly after The Queen acceded to the throne, Prince Philip became President of the Royal Mint Advisory Committee on the design of coins, medals, seals and decorations.
+He attended his first meeting on 21 March 1952 and quickly became involved in the important task of selecting designs for the coins of the new reign.
 He remained president until his retirement in 1999.

-Prince Philip is an enthusiastic sportsman, taking part in charity cricket matches in the 1950s and playing polo until 1971.
-He drew up the first set of rules for the sport of carriage-driving at which he competed between 1973 and 2003.
-He has also been a keen yachtsman, regularly attending Cowes Regatta.
+Throughout his lifetime, Prince Philip has been an enthusiastic sportsman, taking part in charity cricket matches in the 1950s and playing polo until 1971.
+He drew up the first set of rules for carriage-driving, a sport that he competed in between 1973 and 2003.
+He has also been a keen yachtsman, and regularly attended Cowes Regatta.

-The Prince is passionate about many aspects of traditional and modern life and has never restricted himself to a narrow range of interests.
-He has learned to fly many different kinds of aircraft, and has also served as President of the International Equestrian Federation.
-He paints with oils, and is a keen collector of other artists’ work.
+Over the years, The Duke of Edinburgh learned to fly many different kinds of aircraft, and also served as President of the International Equestrian Federation.
+He is a keen oil painter, and collects other artists’ work.

-Marks explains: ‘I wanted to convey the Duke of Edinburgh as a man of great personal warmth.
-The work shows a close up portrait, rather than distant figurehead, that emphasises his gentle nature.’
+Mark explained at the time: “I wanted to convey the Duke of Edinburgh as a man of great personal warmth.
+The work shows a close-up portrait, rather than a distant figurehead, that emphasises his gentle nature.”

-The obverse features the familiar portrait of Her Majesty The Queen by Ian Rank-Broadley FRBS.
+The obverse featured the fourth portrait of Her Majesty The Queen by Ian Rank-Broadley FRBS.